JujuAdams/Chatterbox/docs/3.0/concept-chatterscript.md

 <<set $ExampleVariable to 1>>
 ```

 All variables must start with a dollar sign.
-Internal Yarn variables are, in reality, key:value pairs stored in a global ds_map.
+Internal ChatterScript variables are, in reality, key:value pairs stored in a global ds_map.
 Chatterbox has [a handful of functions](reference-variables) dedicated to handling variables, including importing and exporting them.

 If needed, you can access this ds_map via the `CHATTERBOX_VARIABLES_MAP` macro, found in [`__ChatterboxConfig()`](reference-configuration#__chatterboxconfig).